cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

 # Make a module IBC-enabled

-In this section, you'll build a conceptual SDK blockchain with one module.
-The first time, a regular module and the second time an IBC module.
-This will introduce us to what makes a module IBC-enabled.
+In this section, you'll build a conceptual SDK blockchain with one module: first as a regular module, and second as an IBC module.
+This will introduce you to what makes a module IBC-enabled.

 ## Scaffold a Leaderboard chain

-By now, you are familiar with scaffolding a chain with Ignite CLI (if not, check out the [Create Your Own Chain](insert_link.com) section).
+By now you should be familiar with scaffolding a chain with Ignite CLI.
+If not, check out the [Create Your Own Chain](insert_link.com) section.

-Let's scaffold a `leaderboard` chain:
+To begin, scaffold a `leaderboard` chain:

 ```bash
 $ ignite scaffold chain github.com/cosmonaut/leaderboard